yukikitayama/cpp/note/pointer.md

 The name of an array without the indices is a synonym of the pointer pointing to the first element of the array.

 `int *ptr, arr[3]`, then `arr == &arr[0]` is true.

+## Amorphous pointer

+`void *ptr;`

+A pointer that points at nothing.
+It can point to any value of any type.
+Useful when you don't know what it may be used for in the future.